tyc/successfulunittest/manuscript/Basic_Concepts.md

 A software module is a group of functions that are group together based on their complementary functions.
 There are usually a .c file, and its .h file.

 To help unit test, the software module should be setup so that it can be easily tested.
 A practical way is to abstract all the configurable parameters to a header file.
 The abstraction will separate the logical functionality from its configuration.
 When the unit test is complete on the software module and proven to be correct, it is released.
 Any change in its behaviour can affect via its configuration.
 The unit test is skipped as the software module is proven from a logical perspective.

+Obviously, for the complete behaviour of the software module to be known, all combinations which can be subjected to the software module must be used.

 ##Mocks